NetGovern/api-guidelines/docs/patterns/basic.md

 ## Read Resource
 Use `GET` method.

-A single resource is typicall derived from the parent collection and often is more detailed than an item in the representaion of a collection resource.
+A single resource is typically derived from the parent collection and often is more detailed than an item in the representaion of a collection resource.

 _Example:_